 We have also been able to offer a variety of classes to our adult residents including GED preparation, computer literacy, job skills, and life skills classes, whenever a teacher is available.
 This has enabled our clients to be better prepared when they do begin to search for permanent employment and housing.
 We currently have a success rate of 85-90% in clients who obtain income and 60-70% who obtain stable housing upon exiting our program.

 Ongoing case management helps our clients to set long and short term goals, a saving plan, a job search plan, etc. Seminars and individual help teach our guests budgeting, job search skills, interview and resume techniques, independent living skills, anger management, and parenting skills.
 Computer literacy, English and math literacy are available through computer tutorials.
 We provide a 55-bed facility for homeless men, women and children with shelter, food, clothing, and basic necessities.
-We are the only full service homeless agency between Barstow and San Bernardino.
+We are the only full service homeless agency in the Victor Valley Area.

 Community awareness of the homeless population for our service area is an ongoing process.
 We are constantly seeking solutions to the problems of homelessness.
 It is necessary that the community recognizes and understands this problem in order to help provide solutions to resolve this issue.
 We provide a community awareness program throughout our service area, through presentations to service clubs, city governments, the business community, churches, schools and the general public.

 These presentations are made to educate the community about the homeless problem in our area, the services our agency provides and the assistance we need to help improve these services and work toward alleviation of the problem.The purpose of these presentations is to provide the community with information in order for them to understand the scope and problems of the homeless in their community.
 Through education come solutions.
 Through increased community awareness and participation, the participants in our program will receive increased benefits and assistance in successfully bringing order back to their lives.